 Basketball is a team sport that is played in a five on five format with all players playing both offense and defense.
 This course is designed for people who have limited experience of the game.
 Students of this class will be given the opportunity to develop knowledge, skills, and techniques of basketball.

-J. Ward
+The department

 Notes: 1 PE unit.
 Repeatable.

-PE-140 Indoor Rowing Fall.
+PE-140 Indoor Rowing Fall and Spring.

 Rowing is a lifelong activity that provides great cardiovascular conditioning as well as an overall muscular workout.
 This course will introduce or perfect the participant's rowing stroke in the rowing tank or on the rowing machines (ergometers).
 Proper stretching and strategies for working out will also be discussed.

 C. Murphy

 Notes: 1 PE unit.
 Half semester.
 Repeatable.

-PE-144 Racquetball
+PE-147 Squash

-Not Scheduled for This Year.
+Fall and Spring.